 How Do I Become A Naturalized U.S. Citizen?

 To naturalize, you must submit an Application for Naturalization, or N-400.
 After submitting the application, you will be scheduled for an in-person interview with a CIS immigration officer.
 At this interview, the officer will review your application and administer English and Civics tests (unless an exception to the normal testing obligations applies).
 At the conclusion of the interview, if your case is granted, you will receive instructions about upcoming naturalization ceremonies and the swearing-in process.
 An applicant is not a U.S. citizen until being officially sworn in as a citizen.
-It takes on average between six and nine months for USCIS to adjudicate a properly submitted application.

 What Are The Benefits Of Becoming A U.S. Citizen?

 There are numerous benefits to becoming a United States citizen.
 Citizenship allows a person to petition for and bring family members to the United States.
 U.S. citizens cannot be deported, while LPRs can be if they are convicted of certain criminal offenses, regardless of how long they have lived in the United States.
 U.S. citizens can easily travel abroad on U.S. passports, they have the right to vote and they can hold positions in public office.
 Finally, LPRs have to renew their green card every ten years.
-Currently, the government fee to renew a green card is $450.
+Currently, the government fee to renew a green card is $725.
 In most cases it is in a lawful permanent resident’s best interest to naturalize as soon as they meet the basic requirements.
-Please contact Aretz & Chisholm Immigration to learn more about becoming a U.S. citizen.
+Please contact Aretz & Company Immigration to learn more about becoming a U.S. citizen.